 That said, while poor hygiene is not the culprit in HS, good hygiene (especially with antibacterial soaps and shampoos and medicated topical products) can help alleviate symptoms.

 Unfortunately, HS is a chronic condition.
-The boils on skin that it causes tend to recur, and there is not currently a cure.
-However, there are treatment options which can help keep boils manageable and relatively painless.
+The lesions on skin that it causes tend to recur, and there is not currently a cure.
+However, there are treatment options which can help keep lesions manageable and relatively painless.

-In mild cases, i.e. Hurley Stage I, you’re primarily treating your HS boils with home remedies.
+In mild cases, i.e. Hurley Stage I, you’re primarily treating your HS lesions with home remedies.